 Gain construction experience with CTF’s fully funded Try-A-Trade program.
-Participants get a taste for careers in the building industry while still at school or if you’re considering a career change, learn what to expect in various trades.
-Get hands-on training, preparation for specialised careers and in-demand job skills.
+Participants get a taste of careers in the building industry and learn what to expect in various trades.

-Our Try-A-Trade program gives year 9 and above students, or school leavers and mature age job seekers, a chance to try various construction trades.
+Our Try-A-Trade program gives students in Year 9 and above, school leavers and mature-age job seekers, a chance to try various construction trades.
 Selected Registered Training Organisations deliver the courses on behalf of CTF at locations throughout Western Australia.

-Because CTF fund the program, there is no cost to students or schools to participate.
+Because CTF funds the program, there is no cost to students or schools to participate..

 You can register your interest below:

 The program allows participants to try different trades, find the right career path and learn critical skills needed for the job.

 Participants gain real-world experience through practical activities led by an experienced professional.
 Each Try-A-Trade course runs for up to three days and focuses on two to three trades.

 Once completed, participants will have gained a greater understanding of the necessary skills to start a career in construction.
 CTF’s Industry Training Advisors are available to help answer students’ questions and outline the next steps for education and career opportunities.

 - Give participants practical and interactive construction experience through fun, hands-on activities

 - Help students make educated choices about study options after school by showcasing the exciting pathways available